How to protect your GitHub codebase from identity threats

 Best practices for optimizing GitHub access

-At Oleria, we not only help many of our clients to enhance and maintain the security of their own GitHub environments — we’re also working within GitHub everyday as we continue building out new functionality for Oleria Adaptive Security.
+At Oleria, we not only help many of our clients to enhance and maintain the security of their own GitHub environments — we’re also working within GitHub everyday as we continue building out new functionality for Oleria Identity Security.
 Here is a set of best practices that are a great starting point for helping your organization address identity and access risks within your GitHub environment:

 Enforcing MFA